Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos

-In addition to the \acp{MLE}, we also implement a \ac{HMC} method with \eqref{eq:likelihood_standardMM_IPS} as the (data) likelihood function and $\kappa_2 \sim \sys{Uniform}(0, 0.5), \kappa_P \sim \sys{Uniform}(\kappa_2, 1)$ as prior distributions.
+In addition to the \acp{MLE}, we also implement a \ac{HMC} method with $\kappa_2 \sim \sys{Uniform}(0, 0.5)$ and $ \kappa_P \mid \kappa_2 \sim \sys{Uniform}(\kappa_2, 1)$ as prior distributions.
 We take a single random sample of product formation times of size $10^3$ (again, roughly $10^{-3}$-th of all product formation times) to evaluate the likelihood function, and run a single \ac{HMC} chain.
 We choose the standard values for the tuning parameters, \ie, 1000 burn-in, and then 5000 sample, 0.65 target acceptance probability. \Cref{fig:MM_IPS_posterior_density} shows that the method is able to identify the true parameter values with very high accuracy.

-The simulations and both estimation tasks are performed in Julia programming language v1.9.4 \cite{Bezanson2017Julia}.
-Upon request, the software can be made available to anyone who wishes to use the inference method. \end{myExample}

-Note that our likelihood function does not require the (the count-based) trajectory of the system.
-It only requires a random sample of times of product formation, from which it is not feasible to construct the trajectory rendering traditional trajectory-based inference methods entirely inapplicable.
-This is a significant advantage of our approach.
-In practice, it is often easier to record the times of product formation than to record the complete trajectory of the system.
-We are not aware of any existing method that can provide a likelihood function for the \ac{MM} enzyme kinetic \acp{CRN} based on only a random sample of times of product formation.